sabay-digital/app.ios.sdk.mysabay.com.public/README.md

 # Official MySabay SDK for iOS

 This is the official MySabay SDK for native iOS application.
-To use this SDK, you can follow the guides below:
+To use this SDK, you can follow the guides below or download the test with the example project we have in this repository.

 ## Create your application